wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-security-guidelines.md

 ## Authentication

-SQL Database supports only SQL Server authentication.
-Windows authentication (integrated security) is not supported.
-Users must provide credentials (login and password) every time they connect to SQL Database.
+Active Directory authentication (integrated security) is available as a preview in the SQL Database V12 .
+For information on configuring AD authentication, see [Connecting to SQL Database By Using Azure Active Directory Authentication](/documentation/articles/sql-database-aad-authentication).
+When not using the preview, users must provide credentials (login and password) every time they connect to SQL Database.
 For more information about SQL Server Authentication, see [Choosing an Authentication Mode](https://msdn.microsoft.com/zh-cn/library/ms144284.aspx) in SQL Server Books Online.

 [SQL Database V12](/documentation/articles/sql-database-v12-whats-new) allows users to authenticate at the database by using contained database users.
 For more information, see [Contained Database Users - Making Your Database Portable](https://msdn.microsoft.com/zh-cn/library/ff929188.aspx), [CREATE USER (Transact-SQL)](https://technet.microsoft.com/zh-cn/library/ms173463.aspx), and [Contained Databases](https://technet.microsoft.com/zh-cn/library/ff929071.aspx).